silomo-luthando-kunene/alx-data_analysis_project-/[1] Preparing Data/README.md

 * **Demographic Analysis:** Evaluated the dataset's representation against a global population of 7.821 billion, using percentage difference metrics to validate the sample size.
 * **Service Level Trends:** Analyzed four key service levels—Basic, Limited, Unimproved, and Surface water access.
 * **Urban-Rural Disparity:** Created visualizations to compare the share of populations living in urban vs. rural areas and their respective access to basic services.
-* **Regional Performance:** Used pivot tables and statistical measures of central tendency to identify which regions and income groups saw the greatest improvements in water service levels over the 20-year period.

 ### Estimates of the use of water (2000-2020).xlsx:
 Estimates of the use of water (2000-2020).csv: The primary longitudinal dataset used for ARC calculations.
-### Regions.xlsx:
-Supplemental data for regional and income-group categorization.